jbeich/platform_system_extras/simpleperf/README.md

     // p field means how much time is spent just in current line.
     /* acc_p: 99.966552%, p: 83.628188%        */                    i = callFunction(i);

+## Answers to common issues

+**1. The correct way to pull perf.data on host.**
+As perf.data is generated in app's context, it can't be pulled directly to host.
+One way is to `adb shell run-as xxx cat perf.data >perf.data`.
+However, it doesn't work well on Windows, because the content can be modified when it goes through the pipe.
+So we first copy it from app's context to shell's context, then pull it on host.
+The commands are as below:

+    $adb shell "run-as xxx cat perf.data | tee /data/local/tmp/perf.data >/dev/null"
+    $adb pull /data/local/tmp/perf.data

+**2. Failure to run run-as command.**
+If `adb shell run-as xxx` fails without any output.
+You may be using some Android O devices that doesn't give enough privilege to run-as, the workaround is to use `adb shell -tt run-as xxx` instead.